jimmoffitt/rbEDC_single_stream/README.md

 Introduction
 ============

 This is a Ruby script written to stream data from a Enterprise Data Collector (EDC).
 This version can stream from a single EDC data feed and is based on CURL, as implemented by the Curl::Easy gem (curb).
-(There will also be example code for streaming from multiple streams, based on event-machine, in the near future).
+If you are interested in managing multiple, concurrent EDC streams, see the project at https://github.com/jimmoffitt/rbEDC_multi_stream.

 The target EDC data stream can be configured in a script configuration file.
 If you want to use this script to stream from more than one stream at a time, in theory, multiple instances opt this code could be ran (with different configuration files passed in).